 The Mechanism shall seek to leverage resources from all sources for the activities it supports. [[Donor] [Developed] country] Parties shall replenish the multilateral fund [periodically on the basis of the scale of assessment] as agreed by the Conference of Parties.

 14. Alt.
 [Parties, in particular those with the financial capacity to do so and high levels of [mismanaged plastic waste,] plastic production, or polymer production, are expected to contribute to the Mechanism, on a voluntary basis from their public funding.]

+14 ter.
+[The mechanism shall be so structured as to inter alia enhance private sector engagement in addressing plastic pollution under this instrument including de-risking private sector investment and catalyzing of commercial capital finance in developing countries, particularly LDCs and SIDS.]